Back Home Next

 6mm peridot green opalescent beads, etc.

-Why don't you carry more matte beads?
+Why don't you carry more faceted beads?

 Why don't you carry Swarovski crystal beads?